Icinga/icinga-doc/markdown/en/quickstart.md

 instructions](icinga-web-scratch.md "6.5.
 Installation of the Icinga Web Frontend") on how to do this after you installed Icinga and IDOUtils.

--   See: [Quickstart guide for Linux](quickstart-icinga.md "2.4.
-Icinga Quickstart")

--   See: [Quickstart guide for FreeBSD](quickstart-icinga-freebsd.md "2.5.
-Icinga Quickstart FreeBSD")

--   See: [Quickstart guide including IDOUtils](quickstart-idoutils.md "2.6.
-Icinga with IDOUtils Quickstart")

--   See: [Quickstart guide including IDOUtils on FreeBSD](quickstart-idoutils-freebsd.md "2.7.
-Icinga and IDOUtils Quickstart on FreeBSD")

 If you are installing Icinga on an operating system or Linux distribution that isn't listed above, read [Quickstart guide for